myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 # Exercise 12 ESP32 IOT Blynk

+The aim of this exercise is to create an Internet of Things (IoT) project by integrating the Hibiscus Sense board and the Blynk platform over the Internet.
+Sending sensor data (e.g., temperature, humidity) to the Blynk app and controlling actuators (e.g., LED, buzzer) from the Blynk app.

 In this exercise, you will begin the journey of Practical Internet of Things (IoT) with Blynk IoT platform using Arduino ESP32.

 You might have heard IoT somewhere ... in Seminar, Webinar, Podcast, YouTube or even from your closest family and friends.

 But what actually is IoT?

-In simple words, IoT is a network of connected devices over the Internet, thus you can either control or monitor the devices over the Internet.
-In much better definition, **IoT is a _system_**, consists of network of connected devices over the Internet via middleware enabling bidirectional communication between human-to-machine or machine-to-machine in exchanging on-demand information resulting in better decision making.
+In simple words, IoT is a network of connected devices over the Internet, which you can remotely control or monitor the devices over the Internet.

+For more technical definition, **IoT is a _system_**, consists of network of connected devices over the Internet via middleware (cloud computers) enabling bidirectional communication between human-to-machine or machine-to-machine in exchanging on-demand information resulting in better decision making.

-There are 4 key components in IoT:
+There are 4 Key Components in IoT:
 1. **`Things`**: The connected devices, consists of microcontroller (such as ESP32), sensors, actuators with Internet connectivity.
 [Hibiscus Sense](https://myduino.com/product/myd-036/) is an example of prototype IoT devices.
 [DDS45-LB Distance Sensor](https://myduino.com/product/drg-039/) is an example of end-product IoT devices.
 2. **`Middleware`**: The cloud/server, which handle the inbound/outbound of data transmission and communication over the Internet, including data ingestion, data storage, data management, data analytics, etc. These are available IoT platform such as [Favoriot](https://platform.favoriot.com/), [Blynk](https://blynk.io/), [Thingspeak](https://thingspeak.com/), [Ubidots](https://ubidots.com/), [Thingsboard](https://thingsboard.io/), [ParticleIO](https://www.particle.io/) and more.
 3. **`App`**: The software interface, where human can interact with the data.
 Software, visualise the data from the IoT devices in form of human readable format such as alert, notification, dashboard, and analytics interfaces.
 We can find the app in from of mobile app, desktop app or web app.
 4. **`Internet`**.
-The Internet technology, such as Wi-Fi, Ethernet, Cellular (2G, 3G, 4G, 5G) and Satellite, is required for Internet connectivity around the world.
+The Internet technology, such as `Wi-Fi`, `Ethernet`, `Cellular` (2G, 3G, 4G, 5G) and `Satellite`, is required for Internet connectivity around the world.

-Any project without one of the components, it is not an IoT project.
-Therefore, in any IoT project, first thing to do is to choose the right IoT platform for our IoT project.
+Any project without one of the components, is not considered as an IoT project.
+In IoT project, first thing to do is to choose the most suitable IoT platform for our IoT project.

 In this exercise, we choose Blynk as our IoT platform.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://osoyoo.com/driver/blynk/blynk-iot.png" width="700"></a></p>

 **`Blynk`** is one of the most easiest IoT platform ever exist on the planet.
 Their solution, has most complete IoT components, which are:
-- Things: They provide Blynk Arduino libraries - to enable the communication between the cloud and devices.
+- `Things`: They provide Blynk Arduino libraries - to enable the communication between the cloud and devices.
-- Middleware: They provide Blynk Server - responsible for all the communications between the smartphone and the things.
+- `Middleware`: They provide Blynk Server - responsible for all the communications between the smartphone and the things.
-- App: They provide Blynk app - we can create stunning dashboard or interfaces, using its various widgets.
+- `App`: They provide Blynk app - we can create stunning dashboard or interfaces, using its various widgets.
-- Internet: Not provided by them, but we can choose which Internet technology we want to use, such as `WiFi (ESP32)`, `Cellular (SIM900 GSM)` or `Ethernet (ENC28J60)`, Blynk provide the library.
+- `Internet`: Not provided by them, but we can choose which Internet technology we want to use, such as `WiFi (ESP32)`, `Cellular (SIM900 GSM)` or `Ethernet (ENC28J60)`, Blynk provide the library.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/blynkkk/blynkkk.github.io/raw/master/images/GithubBanner.jpg" width="700"></a></p>